GALAXY: A Generative Pre-trained Model for Task-Oriented Dialog with Semi-Supervised Learning and Explicit Policy Injection: Method

 We aim to leverage semi-supervised pre-training to learn better pre-trained representations from both the labeled and unlabeled data.
 For the labeled dataset UniDA, we use all objectives to optimize.
 The total loss $\mathcal{L}_\mathrm{label}$ is computed as:

-For the unlabeled data UnDial, there are some open-domain dialogs in the unlabeled corpora collected from the Internet that are too noisy, so not all responses are compatible with our DA taxonomy.
-Because of this, we propose to use a gating mechanism to select a high-quality subset of UnDial for prediction.
+For the unlabeled data UnDial, since some dialogs collected from the open-domain Internet are too noisy to be compatible with our DA taxonomy, we propose to use a gating mechanism to select a high-quality subset of UnDial for prediction.
 In practice, we compute a soft gating score $g\in [0,1]$ based on the entropy of $q(a|c)$ to control whether a data point is adopted for consistency regularization in the current iteration.